-More recently, in \cite{cummings2024invariants}, the authors show that the invariants of a group-based model on level-1 phylogenetic networks can be completely determined if the invariants of all \emph{sunlet networks} are known.
-The authors then identified all quadratic invariants in the sunlet network ideal for the Cavendar-Farris-Neyman (CFN) model.
+More recently, in \cite{cummings2024invariants}, the authors show that the invariants of any group-based model on a family of phylogenetic networks called \emph{level-1} can be completely determined from the invariants on phylogenetic trees and \emph{sunlet networks} under the same model.
+Sunlet networks are a type of phylogenetic network that consist of a single cycle, with one leaf adjacent to each vertex in the cycle.
+Formal definitions of level-1 phylogenetic networks and sunlet networks are given in Section {\ref{sec2::Prelim}}.
+This result mirrors the well-known graph decomposition of level-1 phylogenetic networks into trees and sunlets.

+Typically, methods in molecular phylogenetics use DNA sequence data, so that the states in evolutionary models are the four nucleotides A, C, G, and T. One way to simplify the analysis of DNA sequence data is through RY-coding, where these nucleotides are recoded to purines (R) and pyrimidines (Y).
+The Cavender-Farris-Neyman (CFN) model is a two-state Markov model of evolution, where the two states are purines and pyrimidines and each transition matrix is assumed to be symmetric.
+It is also known variously as the 2-state symmetric model, the binary symmetric model, and the Jukes-Cantor binary model.
+In the context of group-based models, the CFN model is the \emph {general group-based model} for the group $\mathbb{Z}/2\mathbb{Z}$ {\cite{algstat}}.
+We formally define the CFN model in Section {\ref{sec2::Prelim}}.
+In {\cite{cummings2024invariants}}, the authors identify all quadratic invariants in the sunlet network ideal for the CFN model.